GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Simulations and Experiments

-In addition, we verify the effect of Equation (\ref{eqn:push}) to update components (lines 5-7 of Algorithm~\ref{alg:rbe}).
-For this simulation, we chose the exact estimate case, lawn-mower trajectory, and 10\% clutter rate.
-Figure~\ref{fig:no_detect_event} shows that ignoring the repulsion effect in the update step generates false-negative targets as well as larger errors in the Mahalanobis distance.
+In addition, we verify the effect of the limited FOV update rule (\ie, Equation (\ref{eqn:push})) to update components (lines 5-6 of Algorithm~\ref{alg:rbe}).
+For this simulation, we chose the exact estimate case, lawn-mower trajectory, and 10\% probability of false-positive detections.
+Figures~\ref{fig:no_detect_event} (a)-(d) show that ignoring the repulsion effect in the update step generates false-negative targets as well as larger errors in the Mahalanobis distance.
 We can also see the difference between components and confirmed tracks; components tend to overestimate the number of targets due to their unavailability of preserving a history.
+Furthermore, we also computed the Optimal Subpattern Assignment (OSPA) metric~\cite{schuhmacher2008consistent}, shown in Figure~\ref{fig:no_detect_event} (e).
+The OSPA metric is commonly used in the literature as it captures both the state estimation error and the cardinality error in a consistent manner.
+It has two parameters, \ie, $p$ for outlier sensitivity and $c$ for cardinality penalty.
+In the simulation, we set $p$ and $c$ to $2$ and $100$, respectively, that are the same values used in Reference~\cite{schuhmacher2008consistent}.
+Note that the lower the OSPA, the better performance.
+Figure~\ref{fig:no_detect_event} (e) presents the importance of the limited FOV update rule.